M-1-7-7/CHEAT_SHEETS/MITM_Auth_Server.md

-# Have a target try authenticate to the Authentication server that has been spun up
+# Authenticate to the Authentication server

 Use **Responder** to start up a bunch of services on the kali machine.